 Paving the Way Toward Positive Change

-For three consecutive years, The Chicago School has held a place on the President's Honor Roll for Higher Education Community Service; a distinction it earned in part due to the more than 800,000 hours of low cost and pro bono service students and faculty perform each year in the community.
+For six consecutive years, The Chicago School has held a place on the President's Honor Roll for Higher Education Community Service; a distinction it earned in part due to the more than 800,000 hours of low cost and pro bono service students and faculty perform each year in the community.
 "The Engaged Professional Model of Education" is the name given to this approach to training and service that was formally articulated by the Chicago School community in the late 2000s.
 In 2009, The Chicago School made The Chronicle of Higher Education's annual list of "great colleges to work for."
 Today, the school has more than 4,000 students studying in one of more than 20 degree programs making it the largest nonprofit professional psychology school in the nation.